 24 September 2014

-The gold aureus, which was struck c27-18BC, depicts the new portrait of Augustus transformed into an ageless Apollo-like classical beauty on one side and an image of a heifer based on a long-lost masterpiece by a Greek sculptor on its reverse.
-The coin is a piece of numismatic genius celebrating the power of the man who founded the Roman Empire and laid the foundations of a regime that lasted for centuries.
+The aureus depicts the new portrait of Augustus transformed into an ageless Apollo-like classical beauty on one side and an image of a heifer based on a long-lost masterpiece by a Greek sculptor on its reverse.
+It is a piece of numismatic genius celebrating the power of the man who founded the Roman Empire and laid the foundations of a regime that lasted for centuries.

-Only 22 examples of the heifer-reverse aureus minted during the reign of Augustus are known to have survived of which 15 are in museums, leaving just seven potentially available to buyers.
+Only 22 examples of the heifer-reverse aureus minted during the reign of Augustus are known to have survived, of which 15 are in museums, leaving just seven potentially available to buyers.
 They are sub-divided into five types which vary according to whether Augustus is depicted with a bare head or a laureate head and which way the emperor and the heifer are facing.
-The aureus auctioned at Dix Noonan Webb is the unique Type 2 coin with the laureate head of Augustus facing right and the heifer looking to the left.
+This example is the unique Type 2 coin with the laureate head of Augustus facing right and the heifer looking to the left.
 Its condition is described as “extremely fine with lustre”.

-“This was a strong price for a truly extraordinary coin,” said Christopher Webb, head of the coins department at Dix Noonan Webb.
+“This was a strong price for a truly extraordinary coin,” said Christopher Webb, DNW's head of coins.
 “Not only is it a unique type of an already very rare coin but its condition after more than 2,000 years is extremely fine and visually it is a beautiful work of art.
 It also represents an epic period when Augustus built an empire that changed the course of human history.”

-The heifer-reverse aureus auctioned at Dix Noonan Webb perfectly represents this key milestone in Roman and world history.
+The heifer-reverse aureus auctioned at DNW perfectly represents this milestone in Roman and world history.
 The depiction of Augustus is quite unlike the severe portraits found in late republican Rome and transforms the young Octavian into a figure of calm, remote dignity and power.
 It is of the same style as the celebrated statue of Augustus which is now in the Vatican and is arguably the best portrait to be found on any Roman coin.
-The reverse recalls the occasion in 28BCwhen he dedicated the temple of Apollo on the Palatine which had as its centrepiece an altar with four statues of heifers by the great sculptor Myron of Eleutherae.
+The reverse recalls the occasion in 28BC when he dedicated the temple of Apollo on the Palatine which had as its centrepiece an altar with four statues of heifers by the great sculptor Myron of Eleutherae.
 This is in every sense Augustus’s coin.